craftercms/docs/source/system-administrators/devcontentops-toolkit/index.rst

         -V, --version   Print version information and exit.
       Commands:
-        help             Displays help information about the specified command add-environment  Adds the configuration to connect to Crafter CMS add-remote       Adds a remote repository to a site create-site      Creates a site from a blueprint or a remote repository list-remotes     List the remote repositories of a site
+        help             Displays help information about the specified command add-environment  Adds the configuration to connect to CrafterCMS add-remote       Adds a remote repository to a site create-site      Creates a site from a blueprint or a remote repository list-remotes     List the remote repositories of a site